alt-magick/Mage-The-Ascension/README.md

 </pre><br>

 • Transformation<br><br>
- Power: Developing / Shapeshifting
+ Power: Developing / Shapeshifting<br>
- Knowledge: Personification - Authoring one's own identity.
+ Knowledge: Personification - Authoring one's own identity.<br>
  Description: The Power of Transformation allows a wizard to assume the form and essence of another being, whether it be an abstract concept, an animal, or even a deity.
 The essence of this mastery lies in the understanding that one has the power to create and define their own identity, refusing to be shaped by external forces.
 The power of transformation can also be used to improve who you already are.
 <br><pre>
 •	Sense Physical Attributes